Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/using-kongplugin-resource.md

 ```

 You can also see how the `demo` header was injected only for `/foo`,
-as the request also matched one of the rules defined in the `demo` `Ingress`
+as the request matched one of the rules defined in the `Ingress`
-resource but `/baz` does not match.
+resource, but not for `/baz` because that request does not match.

 ## Configure consumer and credential